UNDERGRADUATE FINANCIAL AID AND SCHOLARSHIPS

 Undergraduate Dance Merit-based Scholarships Opportunities

-Videos are submitted as hyperlinks and are used by the faculty as an additional tool, in tandem with the audition itself for making scholarship awards and ranking for levels of funding.
-If attending an audition in the fall, the deadline to submit a Video Link for scholarship consideration is November 1st.
-If attending an audition in the spring, the deadline to submit a Video Link for scholarship consideration is March 1st.
+Required videos are submitted as hyperlinks and are used by the faculty as an additional tool, in tandem with the audition itself for making scholarship awards and ranking for levels of funding.
+If attending an audition in the fall, the deadline to submit a Video hyperlink is November 1st.
+If attending an audition in the spring, the deadline to submit a Video hyperlink for consideration is March 1st.

 Please note that those who audition by way of Video in lieu of attending an in-person audition are not able to be considered for a dance merit scholarship.